The Ultimate Winter Packing List Chicago Edition For 2025

 • How warm are the boots?
 What kind of interior lining do they have?
 Fleece and shearling are good materials to keep warm.

 • What is the material?
-You want to look for heavy-duty nylon or leather and waterproof.
+You want to look for heavy-duty nylon or leather that is waterproof.

 • Are they breathable?
 The shearling fleece interior makes for good breathability.